vtex-apps/facebook-pixel/README.md

 Open the VTEX App Store and install this app on your store.

-Then, open you VTEX Admin page, access the "Apps" section, and click on `Facebook Pixel`.
-Fill the form with the corresponding informations.
+Now, open the app settings on your admin and fill in the Facebook Pixel id.